httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 For documents which are displayed in nested browsing contexts, we need to audit the origins of each of a document's ancestor browsing contexts' active documents in order to account for the "multiple-nested scenarios" described in Section 4 of {{RFC7034}}.
-A document's "site for cookies" is the top-level site's origin if and only if the document and each of its ancestor documents' origins have the same origin as the top-level site.
+A document's "site for cookies" is the top-level site's origin if and only if the top-level site's origin is same-site with the document's origin, and with each of the document's ancestor documents' origins.
 Otherwise its "site for cookies" is an origin set to a globally unique identifier.

 Given a Document (`document`), the following algorithm returns its "site for cookies":